Area69Lab/GSI-Automation/README.md

 # Thanks to
 ## @Together08 for making this possible
-## @JamieHoszeUi for translating repo and making it simple
+## @JamieHoSzeYui for translating repo and making it simple
 ## @github for letting us run these codes